The HR Tech Rundown

 Read at HR Executive→

-A finding indicates that 72% of buyers evaluating human resources and payroll software solutions compare at least three tools before scheduling a product demonstration.
+A recent finding indicates that 72 percent of buyers in the human resources and payroll software market conduct comparisons of at least three tools before scheduling a vendor demonstration.

 Read at HRTech Series→